vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 {% include linkedHeading.html heading="Contrast Ratio" level=3 %}

 Sometimes you just need a tool that tells you if two colors are WCAG contrast compliant, and Contrast Ratio does just that.
 You input two colors, and it will tell you whether the pairing is WCAG AAA compliant, AA compliant, AA compliant at certain sizes, or not compliant.
-It's one of my most used tools when I am designing a site!
+It&apos;s one of my most used tools when I am designing a site!

 Try it out at [contrast-ratio.com][contrast-ratio].